By Ben Pensant

 Old Me – So Jere…the current leader of the Labour Party.
 Is he an ignorant, uneducated, racist too?

 Old Me – They’re not my words.
 I don’t actually think he’s an ignorant, uneducated racist.
 I think he’s an incompetent, unprincipled, anti-Western apologist for murder but that’s another story.

 New Me – Ah, I see you’ve bought into the lies spouted by the Tory press.

 Old Me – No I’ve bought into the words spouted by him.
 Unless all the evidence proving categorically that he’s an incompetent, unprincipled, anti-Western apologist for murder was invented by The Daily Mail.
 Such as the video of him stating an anti-Semitic terrorist group who imprison homosexuals, shoot protesters and fire rockets at civilians are ‘dedicated to peace and social justice’.
 Or the time he took part in a minute’s silence commemorating eight IRA members killed trying to bomb a police station.
 Or the speech he gave calling a man who supports suicide bombing and believes Jews make bread from the blood of children ‘an honoured citizen who represents his people very well’ before inviting him for tea and cake?
 Or the footage of him appearing and speaking at an event ‘celebrating’ 35 years of Iranian theocracy in all its fatwa issuing, women subjugating, trade-unionist imprisoning, freedom of speech supressing, homosexual hanging splendour.
 I can go on if you want?

-New Me – Yeah well what about the West and Saudi Arabia?
+New Me – Yeah well what about Saudi Arabia?